absurdworlds/awlib/README.md

 ## What is this?  ##

-This is the core of hrengin (formerly hrEngine), a gneric purpose game engine. hrengine is only a library, and can not be used alone.
+This is the core of hrengin (formerly hrEngine), a general purpose game engine. hrengine is only a library, and can not be used alone.

 ### Status ###